48302-DiogoJesus/DgJ_MEIC_paper/_TODO.md

 - Solution/Architecture
+    - Introduction
-    - Mention cold starts in the Introduction?
+        - mention cold starts
+        - move computation closer to the data (locality)
     - Metadata Management
+    - Static Workflow Planner
+        - show the image example + explain it
+    - Evaluation (Setup)
         - mention storage requirements
             - support for atomic integers that can be atomically incremented and checked (atomic_increment_and_get())
             - pub/sub
-    - Static Workflow Planner:
-        - show the image example + explain it
-    - Scheduling
+        - Insist on the choreographed scheduling, using a diagram maybe (the delegate and become stuff)
     - RE-CHECK
         - Explain listings and figures whenever necessary
         - find better names for the planners + refactor code